houdiniproject/houdini/README.md

 > *Note*: in the case of a production instance, this might be
 > your web server's user.

-> *Note*: We use [RVM](https://rvm.io) to have more control over the exact version of Ruby.
-For development, it's also way easier because you can
+> *Note*: We use [rbenv](https://github.com/rbenv/rbenv) to have more control over the exact version of
-> use a consistent version of Ruby (and different sets of installed gems) for different projects.
-You could also use rbenv
+> Ruby.
+This tool is useful for switching between multiple Ruby versions on the same machine and for
+> ensuring that each project you are working on always runs on the correct Ruby version.
+You could also
-> or simply build ruby from source.
+> build ruby from source.

 > *Note*: We recommend building Ruby with jemalloc support as we
 > do in these instructions.
 In practice, it manages memory far